 Intangible Compensation: Non-monetary rewards, including but not limited to work/life balance, alternative work schedules, on-the-job training, and development opportunities.

-Internal Equity: Refers to the pay relationships among jobs within the organization.
+Internal Equity: Refers to the pay relationships among incumbents holding similar jobs within the organization.

-In-range Adjustments: Modification to pay within the width of the existing pay grade.
+In-range Adjustments: Modification to pay within the existing pay grade based on additional duties assigned

 Job Analysis: Systematic study of the duties performed within a position to identify the observable work activities, tasks, and responsibilities associated with a particular classification description or group of classifications.